Freelance Websites

 - Writing

-Aquent reviews a freelancer’s talents, soft skills, technical skills, and work portfolio to create a ‘Talent Profile,’ which helps clients to find the right freelancers and employees.
+Aquent reviews a freelancer’s talents, soft skills, technical skills, and work portfolio to create a ‘Talent Profile,’ which helps clients find the right freelancers and employees.

 Aquent offers free online courses to train and equip freelancers with practical skills to help them find better-paying gigs.
-Freelancers can also easily keywords and locations of their preferred jobs.
+Freelancers can also easily find keywords and locations of their preferred jobs.
 They can also browse through all the available jobs in their selected area.

 6. Freelancer.com

-Service fee: For fixed price projects, they deduct 10% or $5, whichever is greater.
+Service fee: For fixed-price projects, they deduct 10% or $5, whichever is greater.

 Freelancers can submit up to 8 proposals per month for free, after which they must upgrade to a paid account.